45 Truly Fun Things To Do In California

 Spend a weekend in Santa Cruz or Carmel-by-the-Sea

-In Northern California, Santa Cruz and the lovely Carmel-by-the-Sea are two perfect places to spend a weekend.
+In Central California, Santa Cruz and the lovely Carmel-by-the-Sea are two perfect places to spend a weekend.
 The first enjoys a good, pleasant climate and is a good surfing destination; the second is a seaside village with a relaxed atmosphere and world-class restaurants.

 things to do in california